-For vowel teams, I don’t have my students mark if it’s a long or short sound, since you can’t do either with diphthongs.
+For vowel teams, I don’t have my students mark if it’s a long or short sound (with the breve or macron symbols), since you can’t do either with diphthongs.
 So I simply have them write a v below each vowel and draw a little scoop underneath that connects them to visualize that the 2 vowels make 1 sound.

 Tips for teaching vowel teams: